megazina/o11y-data-optimisation-toolkit/splunk-o11yusage-sandbox/README.md

 # Splunk Enterprise/Cloud App with Dashboards used to help with Splunk Observability Data Optimisation
 ## v1.5.0

+## Indexes:
 This app will create an `o11yusage` index - this is what *you should use to Upload reports into*.

 ## Sourcetypes:
 `o11yusage:metric:usage:report` -- use this for *SWAT Metrics Usage* report, and SWAT Dimensions Usage report if required

 `o11yusage:per:dimension:dpm` - use this for *Datapoints per dimension* report, and Dimensions report (both from o11y UI/API) as required.

+## If Uploading CSV file manually:

+For usability - recommend to use something like this:
+   -- host = `customer-30d-dd-mm-yy-metrics-usage`
+   -- index = `o11yusage`
+   -- sourcetype = `o11yusage:metric:usage:report` (it will parse the dates from the Filename)

 ## Loookup (for Dashboard that shows Metric Ingest Breakdown by Tokens)